 Cancer puts an immense strain on your body at a physical and psychological level.
 Staying active before, during and after treatment is proven to have powerful benefits for people with a variety of cancers and at different stages.

 The fitter you are, the more efficiently your body can work, meaning you heal quicker and are less susceptible to infections (common after surgery or if your immunity is low during chemotherapy).

-Most importantly, recent studies have shown how regular exercise can enhance your mood, improve sleep, boost energy levels and reduce anxiety, stress and depression.
+Most importantly, recent research into cancer and exercise has shown how regular exercise can enhance your mood, improve sleep, boost energy levels and reduce anxiety, stress and depression.

 And it doesn’t end there, staying active after treatment can not only help prevent cancer from returning but also reduce the risk of developing other cancers and chronic diseases.

 There are a number of benefits regular exercise has for cancer patients including:

 - prevents or improves lymphoedema (a type of swelling)

 How does Onko help?

 We will set you up with your own personal health coach who specialise in exercise and cancer.
 Our coaches are trained to empower you with the knowledge and tools you need to manage your health.
 Together, we’ll set your health goals and make informed treatment choices with confidence.